minhansom/Rcode-for-my-homework/README.md

-You just need to download the zip which contains all  data and Rcode of my homework.
+You just need to download the zip which contains all  data and Rcode of my paper.